 She graduated from Fresno State with a BA in Social Work and attended USC to complete an MSW; emphasis on families and children.
 Prior to being in the college setting, Sylvia had extensive clinical and administrative experience.
 She worked as a therapist with sexually abused children and families, dual diagnosis clients, medical social work, psych hospital evaluations for outpatient readiness, and K-12 counseling.
 As well as, being a director for a foster care and youth program.

 As Counseling Faculty, her passion is on maximizing students’ potential, advocating for and facilitating access to services and providing the necessary tools to fulfill their goals.
 This ranges from curriculum development, such as COUN 163 Personal Growth and Life Transitions and COUN 93 Managing College Finances to program development.
 She submitted the proposal to design and direct the Grads to Be Program that services undocumented students at FC.

 Her favorite role is being a Tia to her adorable nieces and nephews.
-They think that her two dogs are spoiled however she disagrees and says that they are abundantly loved and cared for.
-Sylvia’s favorite place is the beach and she enjoys traveling, hiking and reading.
+They think that her two dogs are spoiled, however she disagrees and says that they are abundantly loved and cared for.
+Sylvia’s favorite place is the beach and she enjoys traveling, horse riding, hiking, and reading.

 Lizbeth graduated from California State University, Fullerton as a first generation college student with a degree in Business Management.
 She relocated from Morelos, Mexico to the Inland Empire at the age of 13 and California has been home since then.